What is multi-echo fMRI?¶

 The physics of multi-echo fMRI¶

-Multi-echo fMRI data is obtained by acquiring multiple TEs (commonly called echo times) for each MRI volume during data collection.
+Multi-echo fMRI data is obtained by acquiring multiple echo times (commonly called TEs) for each MRI volume during data collection.
 While fMRI signal contains important neural information (termed the blood oxygen-level dependent, or BOLD signal, it also contains “noise” (termed non-BOLD signal) caused by things like participant motion and changes in breathing.
-Because the BOLD signal is known to decay at a set rate, collecting multiple echos allows us to assess whether components of the fMRI signal are BOLD- or non-BOLD.
-For a comprehensive review, see Kundu et al. (2017).
+Because the BOLD signal is known to decay at a set rate, collecting multiple echos allows us to assess non-BOLD.

 Why use multi-echo?¶

 There are many potential reasons an investigator would be interested in using multi-echo EPI (ME-EPI).
 Among these are the different levels of analysis ME-EPI enables.
 Specifically, by collecting multi-echo data, researchers are able to: